 TRIO Pre-College Programs

 Community programs, TRIO Educational Talent Search and TRIO Upward Bound, are housed and directed together to ensure the programs are utilizing resources to best serve local underrepresented populations secure postsecondary success.
 Both programs are proudly hosted on the campus of Finlandia University and 100% grant funded by the US Department of Education.
 For information, call (906) 487-7343 or visit www.keweenawtrio.org

 Participants remain in the program through high school graduation.
-All TRIO Upward Bound services are provided without cost to program participants.
-Services include academic guidance and counseling, tutoring, college visits, cultural experiences and field trips, college and financial aid application assistance, ACT and college application fee waivers, a six-week summer residential program, core curriculum instruction, and educational/social activities.
-TRIO Upward Bound is 100% grant funded by the U.S. Department of Education.
+All TRIO UB services are provided without cost to program participants.
+Services include academic guidance and counseling, tutoring, college visits, cultural experiences and field trips, college and financial aid application assistance, ACT/SAT and college application fee waivers, a six-week summer residential program, core curriculum instruction, and educational/social activities.
+TRIO UB is 100% grant funded by the U.S. Department of Education.

-TRIO Educational Talent Search (ETS) is 100% grant funded by the U.S. Department of Education and proudly hosted by Finlandia University.
+TRIO Talent Search (TS) is 100% grant funded by the U.S. Department of Education and proudly hosted by Finlandia University.
 The program reaches 729 students annually across six Upper Peninsula counties: Baraga, Gogebic, Houghton, Iron, Keweenaw, and Ontonagon.
-Our mission is to assist middle and high school students, as well as adults, in completing secondary school and entering programs of higher education.
-TRIO ETS provides various free services, including one-on-one and group career exploration and academic counseling; workshops to learn study skills, test- taking strategies, and goal-setting; tutoring and mentoring; ACT and college-prep seminars; tours of college campuses throughout Michigan and the Upper Midwest; and individual and group financial aid and college application assistance.
+Our mission is to assist middle and high school students in completing secondary school and entering programs of higher education.
+TRIO TS provides various free services, including one-on-one and group career exploration and academic counseling; workshops to learn study skills, test- taking strategies, and goal-setting; tutoring and mentoring; ACT/SAT and college-prep seminars; tours of college campuses throughout Michigan and the Upper Midwest; and individual and group financial aid and college application assistance.
 All services are free to participants.